Rusali28/MonPrix/README.md

 ### **Features:**

+- Trading Bot
+  - Embrace learning by letting users compete against our AI Bot.

 - Real Time Stock Data
    - Collectes and analyses Stock Market's Data in Real Time Using Yahoo Finance

-- Trading Bot
+ - Graphical Interface
-  - Embrace learning by letting users compete against our AI Bot.
+   - Analyses The Bot's Performance to let user know about Stock's Performance

 - Stock Prediction
   - Predicting stocks for the next day.